daniel-rueda/daniel-rueda.github.io/_posts/2017-06-19-about-protocol-extensions.md

 title: About protocol extensions
 ---

+### TLDR;
+> IF the inferred type of a variable is the protocol:
+— AND the method is defined in the original protocol
+— — THEN the runtime type’s implementation is called, irrespective of whether there is a default implementation in the extension.
+— AND the method is not defined in the original protocol,
+— — THEN the default implementation is called.
+ELSE IF the inferred type of the variable is the type
+— THEN the type’s implementation is called.

 ## What?

 For my current project I defined a protocol (with a default implementation) to represent a network request
 ```swift
 protocol NetworkRequest {